August 28, 2017

 The low-alcohol type of amazake is made by mixing sake kasu (the lees that are left over after sake production) with steamed rice and water.
 As for the non-alcoholic variety, it is created by combining steamed rice and water with kome koji, rice that has been infused with Aspergillus oryzae, a fungus that is used to make various kinds of fermented foods such as miso, sake and soy sauce.
 Amazake can be high in B vitamins, amino acid, magnesium, phosphorus, fibers, bacteria and enzymes.
 Just like yogurt, it’s easy to digest and very kind to the digestive system.
 In fact, the non-alcoholic version can even be fed to weaning babies.

-In recent years, it has gained the attention of health food enthusiasts all around the world thanks to its nutritious properties.
-It is categorized as a “Japanese Super Food”, meaning nutrient-rich foods considered to be especially beneficial for health and well-being, or a food that may even help some medical conditions due to the particularly high levels of certain nutrients it may contain.
-Amazake is therefore recommended by Japan Superfoods Association, alongside natto, miso, green tea, and sweet sake.
+In recent years, amazake has gained the attention of health food enthusiasts all around the world thanks to its nutritious properties.
+It is categorized as a “Japanese superfood”, meaning that it is a nutrient-rich food considered to be especially beneficial for health and well-being, or a food that may even help some medical conditions due to the particularly high levels of certain nutrients it may contain.
+Amazake is therefore recommended by the Japan Superfoods Association, alongside natto, miso, and green tea.
 Amazake is so full of nutrients that it has been compared to a drinkable intravenous drip - keep that in mind next time you need a little energy boost!

 Sipping on amazake